"Next Time, Send The Real Mr Bean", Zimbabwe President Trolls Pakistan

 For the past few days, cricket fans in Zimbabwe and Pakistan have been engaged in a verbal brawl over a non-cricketing issue, and that is the "Mr. Bean controversy" between the two nations.
-Now taking the social media war to the next level, the President of Zimbabwe himself trolled Pakistan in a twitter post with a Mr. Bean meme after winning a T20 World Cup match against the Babar Azam-led Men in Green.
+Now taking the social media war to the next level, the President of Zimbabwe himself trolled Pakistan in a twitter post after winning a T20 World Cup match against the Babar Azam-led Men in Green.

 After Zimbabwe shocked Pakistan during their World Cup encounter in Perth during the ongoing World T20, the President of the Republic of Zimbabwe, Mr. Emmerson Dambudzo Mnangagwa, tweeted to advise Pakistan to send the real Mr. Bean next time.